An Enhanced Formation Channel for Galactic Dual-Line Gravitational-Wave Sources: von Zeipel-Lidov-Kozai Effect in Triples Involving Sgr A*: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we demonstrate that the ZLK effect in Galactic Center hierarchical triples can dramatically enhance the prospects for dual-line GW detection.
+In this work, we demonstrate that the ZLK effect in Galactic Center hierarchical triples can dramatically enhance the prospects for simultaneous multi-band dual-line GW detection.
 Our dynamical analysis reveals that ZLK oscillations dominate over general relativistic precession for wide NS--NS binaries, enabling significant orbital modulations over multi-year timescales.
 This mechanism operates through complementary pathways: ZLK-driven eccentricity oscillations promote wide systems from below LISA sensitivity into the detectable regime, while rapidly spinning NSs in these binaries simultaneously emit continuous GWs accessible to Cosmic Explorer.
 The resulting dual-line detectability represents a substantial enhancement over isolated binary evolution.

-Quantitatively, we find that the ZLK-modified detection threshold extends to larger orbital separations and lower eccentricities, Monte Carlo sampling indicates this expansion increases the detectable population by $\sim 3$.
-Our fiducial system illustrates this effect, evolving from undetectable ($\rho_{\rm NS\text{–}NS} = 0.16$) to detectable ($\rho_{\rm ZLK} = 5.5$) over a 4-year observation.
-An order‑of‑magnitude feasibility estimate therefore raises the expected yield to $\mathcal{O}(0.03\text{–}1)$ dual‑line sources per 4‑year mission, compared with $\mathcal{O}(0.01\text{–}0.4)$ without ZLK enhancement—transforming the observational outlook from challenging to probable.
+Quantitatively, we find that ZLK-induced orbital evolution extends the detectable parameter space to larger separations and lower eccentricities, yielding a $\sim 5$-fold enhancement for the fiducial thermal eccentricity distribution and $\sim 10$-fold for the uniform eccentricity distribution.
+We estimate an expected yield of 0.05--4 dual‑line sources per 4‑year mission, compared to a conservative estimate of 0.01--0.4 without ZLK evolution, transforming the observational outlook from challenging to more feasible.

+We emphasize that our adopted SNR thresholds (5 and 8) are minimum values for source detectability, not requirements for high-precision NS parameter measurements or independent distance calibration.
+The latter typically requires $\sim 30$ for isolated low-eccentricity NS binaries to resolve the degeneracy between NS structural parameters and distance \citep{Feng:2023fez, Feng:2025jnx}.
+For the ZLK-modulated systems considered here, sources satisfying the chirp detectability condition (for distance measurement) have total SNRs of 10--50, with a fraction reaching this optimistic $\sim 30$ threshold.
+While time-varying eccentricity introduces additional waveform parameters, ZLK-induced amplitude and phase modulations may mitigate some degeneracies, and richer harmonic structure in higher-eccentricity signals provides complementary constraints.
+Whether meaningful dual-line NS parameter measurements can be achieved below 30, and if so how far below, remains an open question, dependent on future advances in waveform modeling and data analysis techniques.

+The successful detection of ZLK-induced dual-line emission relies on the synergy of space-borne and ground-based detectors: LISA first detects the low-frequency inspiral signal to obtain precise sky localization, orbital parameters, and system geometry of the NS binary, and Cosmic Explorer or Einstein Telescope then performs a directed search for the high-frequency spinning NS signal within the constrained parameter space (Fig. \ref{fig:SNRforNS}).
+This two-step strategy abandons blind all-sky searches for spinning NSs, and the waveform template of spinning NSs in ZLK-modulated triples presented in this work provides the key input for developing dedicated data analysis pipelines for such dual-line sources.

 Our estimates rely on simplified population simulations and assume favorable system configurations.
 Future studies should incorporate more realistic stellar-evolution models, detailed ZLK modeling that includes high-order effects, and comprehensive population synthesis to refine these predictions.